rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 1D2.4.
 Distinguish the above situations from those in which titles of other works are given equal prominence with the first‐named work (see 1F1).
 1D3.
 Statements about illustrations or volumes
-Treat an illustration statement or a statement such as “in two volumes” as other title information, unless the statement is grammatically inseparable from information transcribed as part of another element or area (see 1E13 and 2B8).
+Treat an illustration statement or a statement such as "in two volumes" as other title information, unless the statement is grammatically inseparable from information transcribed as part of another element or area (see 1E13 and 2B8).
 If the statement appears following the statement of responsibility, transcribe it as a